 Fiber Construction Process

-The fiber construction process involves the placement of both underground and aerial fiber, which are each detailed below:
+The fiber optic network construction process involves the placement of both underground and aerial fiber, which are each detailed below:

 Underground Fiber Construction Process